10 most difficult words to spell that even professors fail at

 There are some words so difficult to spell even professors get confused.
 Source: AFP

-In a world with auto-correct, Google and apps like Grammarly, spelling is less emphasised.
+In a world with auto-correct, Google, and apps like Grammarly, spelling is less emphasised.
 However, mastering the most difficult words to spell in English is still useful, especially for university students.

-word can be the difference between getting a job and missing out or getting the marks needed to pass an assignment.
+When writing a resume, a proposal or a school assignment, a misspelt word can be the difference between getting a job and missing out or getting the marks needed to pass an assignment.
+Ultimately, it makes you seem more professional and more competent.

-It is common for words to change their spelling depending on the region in which they are used.
+In English, it’s common for words to change their spelling depending on the region in which they are used.
+It makes navigating the spelling of the most difficult words in English to feel like driving without a map.

-English is often described as a “borrowed” language because it has borrowed words from a wide variety of other languages over its history.
+English is also often described as a “borrowed” language because it has borrowed words from a wide variety of other languages over its history.

 Here are some borrowed words in English:

-• Spanish: siesta
+• Spanish: siesta, jalapeño, tango

-• Italian: piano
+• Italian: soprano, mozzarella, villa

-• Arabic: algebra
+• Arabic: sofa, saffron, tariff

 Difficult words to spell in other languages

-Difficult words to spell are not limited to just the English language.
-Every language has its own.
+Difficult words to spell are not limited to just the English language — every language has its own.
 Here are some examples:

-• German: “rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz” which is a law related to the labelling of beef
+• German: “rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz” which is a law related to the labelling of beef.

-• Spanish: “esternocleidomastoideo” which refers to a muscle in the neck
+• Spanish: “esternocleidomastoideo” which refers to a muscle in the neck.

-• Italian: “precipitevolissimevolmente” which means “very rapidly”
+• Italian: “precipitevolissimevolmente” which means “very rapidly.”

 Many of the most difficult words to spell in English can be so confusing that even professors struggle with them due to their irregularities, complex origins, or infrequent usage.